What car accident evidence will your lawyer need to successfully handle your case?

 - If you are unable to immediately take pictures because of injury, return to the scene as soon as you are able

 Do you see any bystanders?
 Ask if they witnessed the accident and make sure the responding officer is aware that these people may be willing to give a statement.
 Again, never interfere with an officer on the scene.
-If possible, record their versions of the incident for future use by your San Antonio car accident lawyer in court or in an insurance claim.
+If possible, record their versions of the incident for future use by your attorney in court or in an insurance claim.

 - Medical records and doctors’ notes